linerfan5114/Dan.ger.ous-virus-for-windows/README.md

 # Da..nge..rous-virus-for-windows
-A dangerous Python virus that destroys Windows☠️.
+A dan..ger.ous Python virus that destroys Windows☠️.
 Strictly refrain from running this program.